willcrichton/willcrichton.github.io/_posts/2019-06-11-probabilistic-programming-under-the-hood.md

     return model_trace.log_prob_sum() - guide_trace.log_prob_sum()
 ```

 Rather than simulate the guide and model under every assignment to the latents, we instead sample the guide for a single assignment to `feeling_lazy` and `ignore_alarm` (contained in `guide_trace`).
-We then condition the model on that assignment (`replay` is exactly like `condition` except it uses a trace object instead of a dictionary), and compare the probability of the model's trace versus the guide's trace.
+We then condition the model on that assignment (`replay` is exactly like `condition` except it takes as input a trace object instead of a dictionary), and compare the probability of the model's trace versus the guide's trace.
 Again, this is approximating the expectation with a single assignment drawn from the guide's distribution.

 We can directly replace our `elbo` with `elbo_approx` in the optimization code from earlier, and see how it works: